 If the current value of the car is less than the amount you owe on it, you may be able to reduce the outstanding loan to the car’s current value.

 Learn more: How do I stop a car repossession?

 If you have a vehicle that is worth more than the bankruptcy exemptions allow you to keep, you have a choice when you file bankruptcy.
 You can give up the vehicle or you can pay the trustee the liquidated value of the vehicle.
 The liquidated value is far less than the retail value.

 If you file Chapter 13 bankruptcy and pay your debts off over time, you can keep all of your assets, including an expensive vehicle.

 Schedule a Free Initial Consultation with a Cherry Hill Bankruptcy Attorney

 To discuss your debt situation, call me, Cherry Hill bankruptcy lawyer Joel Spivack.
-You can reach me by phone at 856-488-1200, toll free at 866-488-2196, or via e-mail.
+You can reach me by phone at 856-488-1200, toll free at via e-mail.
 My regular business hours are 8 a.m. to 5 p.m., Monday through Friday, and free parking is available.

 To read more about bankruptcy frequently asked questions, click here.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.